 Does the 12.9in Pro still make sense to purchase, even after its dated launch?
 Are there better alternatives?
 Should you get the 9.7in version instead?
 We look to answer all these questions below.

 New iPad Pro: podcast discussion

-iPad Pro review: Build and physical design
+Build & physical design

 The iPad Pro follows the general design principles of the iPad Air 2, but on a significantly larger scale.
 Its general layout, material, edging and so on all match, while the positioning of the buttons, the Lightning and headphone ports and the Touch ID-equipped Home button are the same as on the smaller iPad Air 2.

 The buttons aren't proportionally larger than on the iPad Air models, however: the Home, power and volume buttons are all the same size as on the smaller tablet, and we found the power button smaller - and closer to the righthand edge of the device - than we expected at first.
 There are speaker grills to fit in on the top edge, however (more on audio improvements), which may have influenced this positioning.

 The Pro may be taller and wider than any previous Apple tablet, but it remains pleasingly thin and light; while it's very much a two-handed device, it can be held reasonably comfortably with one.
 Despite its large size, the build and design works well for those who are interested in iOS gaming and those who like to use the iPad 12.9in for designing.

 My Macworld US colleague Susie Ochs, the first of us to try out the iPad Pro at the San Francisco launch event, found the device a pleasure to hold and use:

 "The iPad Pro is so much bigger [than the Air 2] but doesn't feel unbalanced or awkward.
 I could hold it easily, but - and I realise you'll make fun of me for this, and that's OK - I sort of wished it had a kickstand like the Surface Pro."